 Welcome to Spring!

-We all are grateful for the warmth of the spring sunshine.
+We all are grateful for the warmth of the spring sunshine, especially as we move to our new facility with the help of this Florida auto transport company.
 With the warmth and the season change comes a few health related topics to keep in mind and to exercise caution and prevention.
 One being skin sun exposure.
 Sunscreen is always important however those first few exposures without sunscreen can lead to severe sunburns.
 All precautions should be used as severe sunburns are linked the development of skin cancer later in life.
 Sunglasses and a brimmed hat are also recommended during the times spent outdoors.
 I encourage parents to apply sunscreen to your child’s exposed skin before he/she goes to school every day.

 Sunscreen should be applied repeatedly during extended periods of time outdoors in the sun.